yabsp/pomotimo/README.md

 # PomTim Pomodoro Timer
-A java based pomodoro timer application.
-This application let's you organize your tasks and customize your focus cycles.
+A Java-based pomodoro timer application.
+This application lets you organize your tasks and customize your focus cycles.